nbedos/cistern/man.md

 # citop requires credentials for at least one source provider and
 # one CI provider to run.
 Feel free to remove sections below
 # as long as this rule is met.
+#
+# Note that for all providers, not setting an API token or
+# setting `token = ""` will cause the provider to make
+# unauthenticated API requests.
+#

 ### GITHUB ###
 [[providers.github]]